SheldersonGD/SexyLauncherPerformance/README.md

-Here's an updated README to highlight Sexy Launcher Performance's new Vulkan-based technology and enhanced FPS:

----

 # SexyLauncher Performance

 **SexyLauncher Performance** is a custom cracked Minecraft launcher built on Vulkan, delivering smooth gameplay and enhanced performance compared to OpenGL.
 This launcher provides a 40% FPS boost, creating a more immersive experience through Vulkan’s optimized graphics rendering.